bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 1. ... look into it
 1. Extract and ...
 1. list files
+1. `touch` one of the files and
+1. listing the files shows that the time stamp has updated
 1. Look into the extracted files
 1. Delete these files again